 The first Maruti electric car will sport a split-design headlamp layout with projector units and will possibly include LED daytime running lights, a closed grille and a heavily designed bumper.
 The test mule was seen fitted with black alloy wheels that one gets in the Maruti Ignis.
 Maruti will also add unique LED detailing to the rear combination lamp, touches it would hope provide adequate visual distinction from the petrol car.

 Maruti previewed the design language of its next generation line of vehicles using the ‘Futuro-E’ concept at the 2020 Auto Expo.
 It must be noted that the company has displayed several electrified vehicles in the previous editions of the show, including the Eeco ‘Charge’ and the SX4 Hybrid not intended for customers.

 Maruti electric car Price, Range & Launch date

 The first Maruti electric car, with a real-world range of 130-180 km/charge and DC fast-charging capability (80% capacity achieved in an hour) is expected to be launched in the first half of 2021 at around INR 10 lakh (ex-showroom).
-The cost of the vehicle will come down if a localization program is pursued aggressively and EV-type Li-ion batteries are made at Suzuki’s battery plant in Gujarat, which is being currently built in partnership with Toshiba Corporation and Denso Corporation, to be inaugurated in a few months.
+The cost of the vehicle will come down if a localization program is pursued aggressively and EV-type Li-ion batteries are made at Suzuki’s new battery plant in Gujarat.
+The plant which will specialize in batteries for hybrid cars, is being currently built, in partnership with Toshiba Corporation and Denso Corporation, and will be inaugurated in a few months.